maulik-parekh/DSA_in_ABAP/README.md

-# DSA_in_ABAP
-This repository contains Data Structures and Algorithms (DSA) implemented using SAP ABAP programming language.
-It includes solutions for common algorithmic problems, useful for learning, interview preparation, and practical ABAP coding challenges.

 # DSA-in-ABAP

 This repository contains implementations of common Data Structures and Algorithms (DSA) using SAP ABAP programming language.
 The goal is to provide easy-to-understand examples and solutions for learning, interview preparation, and practical coding in ABAP.